Name and address

 Linux environment:

-Testing of graphics driver on numerous MGI videocards including special cards for medicine, air traffic monitoring and railroad control.
+Setting up Linux boxes from the ground up - installing distribution with programming tools, setting up on the network, ssh, NFS, Samba support.
+Testing graphics driver on numerous MGI and competitors videocards including special setups for medicine, air traffic monitoring and railroad control.
 Mostly multyscreen environment.
-Testing software packages – GPL and proprietary.
+Testing software packages - GPL and proprietary.
 Gimp, OpenOffice, Blender, Main Actor to name a few.
 Testing thinclients with rdesktop.
-All of the above on all major distributions (RedHat – both commercial – RH Enterprise and Fedora, SuSE, Mandrake – Mandriva, Ubuntu, Gentoo, Slackware and Debian), having several releases under testing – kernel versions 2.4.18 to 2.6.16, X versions 4.3.0 and up.
+All of the above on all major distributions (RedHat/CentOS both commercial - RH Enterprise and Fedora, SuSE/SLE Mandrake/Mandriva, Ubuntu, Gentoo, Slackware and Debian), having several releases under testing.
 Writing shell scripts to automate testing on multiple systems, quickly change X settings, run robustness tests.
 Creating custom modelines.
-SSH, NFS, Samba.

 Providing techsupport to corporate customers.
 Training students.
 Maintenance of internal webserver with testing related info and bug database.